syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Grid-Events.md

 }
 {% endhighlight %}

-On executing the above code example, the below output will appear.
+Please refer the below GIF for the final rendering on execution of the above code example.